Cricket-England v West Indies scoreboard

 * First loss for New Zealand at home this summer (Adds quotes)

-June 10 Scoreboard at the close on the fourth day of the third and final test between England and West Indies at Edgbaston in Birmingham on Sunday.
+June 10 Scoreboard on the fourth day of the third and final test between England and West Indies at Edgbaston in Birmingham on Sunday.

 Fall of wickets: 1-49 2-90 3-99 4-128 5-152 6-208 7-241 8-267 9-283 10-426.